FAQs for "Adding an Equipment Inspection"

 7. Can I enter a Lot Serial Number during the inspection setup?

-• Yes, you can enter a Lot Serial Number during the inspection setup.
-This step is optional but can be useful for tracking the inspection results against specific batches or production runs, particularly in industries where traceability is crucial.
+A: Yes, entering a Lot Serial Number is optional but useful for tracking inspection results against specific batches or production runs(Equipment Inspections).

 8. What is the significance of the Acceptance Ratio in the inspection?